Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 You may have even just moved into an older property, and you feel a bit of a cosmetic makeover is in order.

-You should also look at getting an older garage roof replaced, as it is likely to contain asbestos - and we all know this is not considered a safe material these days, especially if damaged.
+You should also look at replacing an older garage roof, as it is likely to contain asbestos - and we all know this is not considered a safe material, especially if damaged.
 As it can get into your lungs and cause health risks further along.

-A damaged garage roof, leading to leakages may also lead to much more hazardous problems such as slippery surfaces and rotting timber.
+A damaged garage roof, leading to leakages, may also lead to more hazardous problems, such as slippery surfaces and rotting timber.

 Replacing a garage roof is a tough task but certainly manageable by an experienced DIY enthusiast.
-However, there are a number of factors to consider when taking on this task, so it may be in your best interest to hire a qualified tradesman such as a roofer.
+However, there are many factors to consider when taking on this task, so it may be in your best interest to hire a qualified tradesman such as a roofer.

 My existing Garage flat roof has puddles after rain.
 Do I need a new roof with proper drainage, or just a repair job?